 - Another obstacle is that visitors are searched and must pass through a metal detector.
 Your vehicle may get search as well so be prepared for it.

 While it may seem as there are a lot of obstacles, preparing for them ahead of time can and will make things go quickly.
 Minnesota’s facilities all have a dress code.
 While it may seem odd to have to dress a particular way, it exists to ensure the safety and security of the institution.
 The dress code is reasonably extensive, and I encourage you to visit: Visiting an Inmate in Minnesota for more details.

 Obstacles are part of life when wanting to visit an incarcerated parent.
-While the red-tape may seem think and paperwork substantial, you’ll realize that it’s a necessity to visit.
+While the red-tape may seem to think and paperwork substantial, you’ll realize that it’s a necessity to visit.
 The welfare of a child and that of the incarcerated parent depends on these visits.
-Video visitations are offered as sometimes the drive is too long and may be best for everyone as its easier on the schedule.
+Video visitations are offered as sometimes the drive is too long and maybe best for everyone as it is easier on the schedule.

-The Minnesota Department of Corrections does have a checklist here about what needs to be done and how to do.
+The Minnesota Department of Corrections does have a checklist here about what needs to be done and how to do it.
 Familiarize yourself with this page as necessary to ensure your next visit goes smoothly and successfully for all parties involved.

 Prison Pro.
 Visiting an Inmate in Minnesota. http://www.prisonpro.com/content/visiting-inmate-minnesota

 Minnesota Department of Corrections.
 Policy Number 302.100.
 My 15, 2018. http://www.doc.state.mn.us/DocPolicy2/html/DPW_Display_TOC.asp?Opt=302.100.htm